laserpants/groundfork-js/README.md

 A typical implementation entails three parts:

 * storage,
-* api, and a
+* a synchronization endpoint, and the
-* synchronization endpoint.
+* api.

-Application resources are exposed through a client-side REST interface which encapsulates commands in a format suitable for logging.
-Resources are stored on the device for subsequent synchronization with other devices, when connectivity is available.
+##### Storage

+The device cache.
+The library contains a default backend using the browser's local storage object.

 ##### Endpoint

-The synchronization endpoint points to a running GroundFork Antenna (https://github.com/johanneshilden/groundfork-antenna-postgres) service.
+Points to a running GroundFork Antenna (https://github.com/johanneshilden/groundfork-antenna-postgres) service which is used for synchronization, when connectivity is available.

-##### Storage
+##### Api

-The library contains a default backend for the browser's local storage object.
+Application resources are exposed through a client-side REST interface that encapsulates commands in a format suitable for logging.
+Resources are stored on the device for subsequent synchronization with other devices,

 #### Contrived example